brimshot/quickPatterns/README.md

 ### SUBTRACT
 The light value of pixels in this layer are subtracted from those below.
 Using this brush, we can turn 'off' pixels on underlying layers and render patterns using negative space.
-Set a pattern color to full white (CRGB::White) and the layer brush to SUBTRACT and any pixels the pattern fills in will be removed from below layers.
+For example: set a pattern color to full white (CRGB::White) and set the layer brush to SUBTRACT and any pixels the pattern fills in will be removed from below layers.

 ### OVERWRITE
 Completely overwrite below layers with this layers pixels, including pixels that are 'off' (CRGB::Black).